-Answer: I'm afraid that the simple answer is the same as an unknown length of a piece of string. " It takes as long as it takes!"
+Answer: I'm afraid that the simple answer is the same as an unknown length of a piece of string.

 In some cases, a project can be effected swiftly, saving on time and therefore money.
-It depends entirely upon how quickly the jigsaw puzzle comes together and what is uncovered during the investigation procedure.
+It depends entirely upon how quickly the jigsaw puzzle comes together and what actually is uncovered during the investigation procedure.

 Q: What then is the process of authentication?